luismcsoul/the-sustainable-republic/README.md

 Corporate accountability: The companies participant in frauds will be liquidated and the

+In the same way that crypto currencies deal with the accumulation of power in validators by progressively reducing the rewards, we should thing about corporation in a way that it becomes unprofitable to grow further than a certain point.

 Imagine all the team in the production of a movie or videogame (including extras, cleaning and security personal) gets paid in equity and loyalties proportionally according to their contributions.